Ukraine crisis slows Daimler's Russian growth - CEO in paper

-FRANKFURT Daimler (DAIGn.DE) has seen booming growth in the Russian auto market weaken due to the Ukraine crisis, Chief Executive Dieter Zetsche said in the summary of an interview due to appear on Sunday in Germany's Bild am Sonntag newspaper.
+FRANKFURT Aug 2 Daimler has seen booming growth in the Russian auto market weaken due to the Ukraine crisis, Chief Executive Dieter Zetsche said in the summary of an interview due to appear on Sunday in Germany's Bild am Sonntag newspaper.

 The European Union earlier this week agreed economic sanctions against Russia targeting its banking, defence and oil sectors over Moscow's support for pro-Russian separatist rebels in eastern Ukraine.